weitzel926/zesty_robust_code/_posts/2020-03-26-decoding_json_with_decoder_in_swift.markdown

 func data(using encoding: String.Encoding, allowLossyConversion: Bool = false) -> Data?
 {% endhighlight %}

 If you went and looked at the Swift String struct documentation expecting to find this method, you were probably surprised it wasn’t there.
-The data method is actually part of [StringProtocol][string_protocol_docs], which String (and SubString) conform to.
+The data method is actually defined in [StringProtocol][string_protocol_docs], which String (and SubString) conform to.
+So, it's there, but tricky to find in the documentation.
+If you look at the code, you will also see it is in a different place as well.

 Open a new playground and add this: